Michigan State basketball center Mady Sissoko transferring to California for final year

 The former Michigan State basketball center announced via Instagram on Monday he will use his fifth year of eligibility to transfer to California basketball.

+MORE ON MADY: MSU's Mady Sissoko risked life to see schools he helped build in Mali

-The Spartans return two 6-11 big men in junior-to-be Carson Cooper and rising sophomore Xavier Booker, along with Jaxon Kohler as a junior next season.
+The Spartans return two 6-11 big men in Cooper and Booker, along with Jaxon Kohler as a junior next season.
 Jesse McCulloch, a three-star 6-10 forward from Cleveland, also arrives this summer as a freshman.

 Contact Chris Solari: csolari@freepress.com.
 Follow him @chrissolari.